pipelinelabo/datalaiq-wiki/distributed/loadbalancer.md

 ### Override Stanzas

-Most systems will use the datastore to automatically get a list of Gravwell webservers.
+Most systems will use the datastore to automatically get a list of DatalaiQ webservers.
 However, sometimes the load balancer cannot communicate directly with the datastore--frequently this is a result of corporate network security rules.
 In this case, you may add `[Override]` configuration blocks at the end of the configuration file to manually list webservers:

 ```
 [Global]